dmitriz/cpsfy/README.md

 ## CPS.ap
-The `ap` operator plays the important role of
-*running functions in parallel* and combining their output via ordinary functions.
+The `ap` operator plays an important role when *running functions in parallel* and combining their outputs.

 ### Running CPS functions in parallel
 Similarly to `map(f)` applying a plain function `f` to (the output of) a CPS function,